microconfig/microconfig/README.md

     server.port: 8080
     application.name: payments # better to get name from folder
     payments:
-      bookTimeoutInMs: 900000 # difficult to read. how long in min ? system.retries: 3
+      bookTimeoutInMs: 900000 # difficult to read.
+How long in minutes? system.retries: 3
-    consistency.validateConsistencyIntervalInMs: 420000 # difficult to read. how long in min ?
-    service-discovery.url: http://10.12.172.11:6781 # are you sure url is consistent with eureka configuration? eureka.instance.prefer-ip-address: true  # duplication
+    consistency.validateConsistencyIntervalInMs: 420000 # difficult to read.
+How long in minutes? service-discovery.url: http://10.12.172.11:6781 # are you sure url is consistent with eureka configuration? eureka.instance.prefer-ip-address: true  # duplication
     datasource: